Academic:

 My first name is pronounced as “Sh-ih-ow Chi” (meaning jade born at dawn in Chinese), but feel free to call me Shirley!

-I have lived, studied and thrived in four cultures (Chinese, British, Singaporean and American).
-My experience living overseas over the past decade has nurtured my adaptability and open-mindedness.
-I am always curious to learn and understand more about people whose cultural backgrounds, experiences and perspectives are different from my own.
-Although I’m introverted, I have a warm personality and a strong sense of empathy; through my leadership roles (e.g. postgrad representative), I work to bring people together and foster connections within my community.
+Having lived and worked across four cultures (Chinese, British, Singaporean, and American) over the past decade, I have developed strong adaptability and open-mindedness.
+I am naturally curious about people from different cultural backgrounds and enjoy learning from their diverse experiences and perspectives.
+While I am introverted by nature, I have a warm personality and deep sense of empathy.
+Through leadership roles such as postgraduate representative, I work to bring people together and foster meaningful connections within my community.

 Get in touch: